CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 ::ala::sym2 = 7 # redefine sym2 in scope 'ala'
 ```

-Names of the object can have the scope path.
+The names of the object can have the scope path.
 Scope path is way to particular scope in
 tree.
 If searching scope should start from global scope, an scope path should be begins
-from `::`. `::` is separator (likes `/` in file system path) for path elements.
+from `::`.
+The `::` is separator (likes `/` in file system path) for path elements.

 ```
 sym1 = 9